jfangwang/Broadview/README.md

 - Checking Accounts + Saving Accounts + Retirement Accounts + Stock & IPO investments + Government Bonds<sup>III</sup> - Credit Card Debt<sup>III</sup> - Loans

 ## Control Panel
 The Control Panel adjusts what you are able to see amongst your Hindsight and Foresight graphs to look specifically into the developement of each asset or loan.
-There will be one for Hindsight and for Foresight.
+There will be one paired to Hindsight and another to Foresight.

-## Watch Tower
-From your Broadview Watch Tower, see over all your financial connections.
-Watch Towers interface gives you all you need to know about your current financial situation.

-### Overview Graph
-The Overview Graph is a stich of your Hindsight and Foresight to provide an intial overview of what the app has to offer in information.

-### Financial Health Field
-The Financial Health Field has all your connections in one array and assigns them either a plus or a minus symbol to denote the net influence on your current aggregate.
-The size of the symbols change in respect to the magnitude of the influence.

 # Superscripts
 <sup>I</sup>Centralizing ones finances has the benefit of getting the big picture, but to avoid the dangers of centralization Broadview does not allow for any manipulation of ones finances.